Pabla007/-60_Days_of_code/README.md

 D[45,60] - Started Lesson 8 completed [8.1-8.3] not able to do much busy in project stuff.

 d[46,60] - In lesson 8 watched the RNN video [i.e Andrej Karpathy's lecture on RNNs and LSTMs from CS231n] & it suprises me how much LSTM can do though the lecture was of 1 hour but interesting and completed my project task so will free for the next week till next task comes.

+D[45,60] - In Lesson 8 completed [8.4-8.10] and it is amazing how they have teached the LSTM concept with amazing animation because of that it is easy to grasp the new things in no time.